shreyas-debug/issue-tracker/README.md

 ### On the choice of Next.js over standalone Express

-The challenge specifies Node.js as the backend runtime.
-Next.js satisfies this fully — it runs on Node.js and its App Router provides a first-class backend layer through API Routes (`/app/api/*`) and Server Actions, both of which execute server-side on Node.js with the full Node.js module ecosystem available.
+Next.js runs on Node.js and its App Router provides a first-class backend layer through API Routes (`/app/api/*`) and Server Actions, both of which execute server-side on Node.js with the full Node.js module ecosystem available.
+This makes it a complete backend runtime, not just a frontend framework.

-Choosing Next.js over a separate Express server is a deliberate architectural decision, not a shortcut:
+Choosing Next.js over a separate Express server is a deliberate architectural decision:

 - **Unified deployment** — One repository, one deployment, one process.
 A standalone Express + React setup requires coordinating two separate deployments, two CORS configurations, and two build pipelines.
 - **Co-located API and UI** — API routes live alongside the components that consume them, making the data contract explicit and eliminating the "backend as a black box" problem common in separated architectures.